India's Modi passes budget test despite lack of reform dazzle

-BRIEF-Cerberus Business Finance appoints Andrew Woolford as a managing director in NY office

-* Cerberus Business Finance Llc - Andrew Woolford will join firm as a managing director in its New York office, starting in May 2017 Source text for Eikon:

-NEW DELHI/MUMBAI, March 1 India's reform-minded prime minister, Narendra Modi, appears to have passed a major test with a budget that pleased economists and investors with pledges to spend more on modernising India's ageing roads and railways while keeping borrowing in check.
+NEW DELHI/MUMBAI India's reform-minded prime minister, Narendra Modi, appears to have passed a major test with a budget that pleased economists and investors with pledges to spend more on modernizing India's aging roads and railways while keeping borrowing in check.

 The budget presented by Finance Minister Arun Jaitley on Saturday loosened the reins on public spending to drive growth, but promised lower-than-expected borrowing despite raising the fiscal deficit target.